davidnagtzaam/davidnagtzaam/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)I'm David
 =============================================================================================================================

-Digital marketing and technology expert
+Ai and technology expert
 ---------------------------------------

-Digital marketing and technology expert, futurist, writer, and speaker.
-I work in marketing an technology, with a big passion for DLT, AI, and privacy and security technology.
+Ai and technology expert, futurist, writer, and speaker.
+I work in technology, with a big passion for DLT, AI, and privacy and security technology.

 * 🌍  I'm based in Europe
 * 🖥️  View my portfolio on [my website](http://davidnagtzaam.com)